GAIGResearch/Stratega/docs/references/YAML/GameRenderer/index.rst

 Default Assets
 **************

-:Default Assets: Contains the definitions of the two sprites (Selected and FogOfWar) used by GUI.
+:Default Assets: Contains the definitions of the FogOfWar used by GUI.
 :YAML Key: Default assets

 :Properties: